Interview Preparation

 6. Tell me about a time you had a conflict with a coworker.

 STAR Answer: “A colleague and I disagreed on the technical approach for a client integration (Situation).
-They wanted a custom build; I argued for an existing API solution to meet the deadline (Task).
-Instead of escalating, I proposed a 30-minute technical review where we both presented our approaches with pros, cons, and timelines.
-After reviewing the data, we agreed on a hybrid approach — custom elements where it mattered, API for the rest (Action).
-The integration launched on time, saved 40 hours of development, and we both felt heard (Result).”
+They wanted a custom build; I argued for an existing API to meet the deadline (Task).
+Instead of escalating, I proposed a 30-minute technical review where we both presented pros and cons (Action).
+We agreed on a hybrid approach — custom elements where it mattered, API for the rest.
+The integration launched on time, saved 40 development hours, and we both felt respected (Result).”

 7. Describe a time you dealt with a difficult customer or client.